 The section of the Highway Safety Code concerning the Move-Over Law came into effect in 2012.
 It seeks to reduce the risks encountered by people carrying out emergency interventions on a roadway.

-- The Move-Over Law applies everywhere—on highways, rural roads and city streets
+- The Move-Over Law applies everywhere—on highways, country roads and city streets

 - It applies whenever an emergency vehicle, tow truck or surveillance vehicle is stopped and its yellow arrow light signal, flashing lights or rotating lights are activated.
 Such vehicles include: